grabx/wireguard-lb/README.md

 - Routing both ways is synchronous
 - HA Setup possible
+- Wireguard servers can be configured as active / passive
 - Proxy runs as container

 ## Active / Active with Azure Loadbalancer